NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ****

-Foreman uses the javascript library noVNC to give the user direct access to the console of a virtual machine depending on the Compute Resource provider.
+Foreman uses the JavaScript library noVNC to give the user direct access to the console of a virtual machine depending on the Compute Resource provider.
 The Foreman manual explains additional steps required on the Compute Resource if not available by default.
-The protocols available are VNC and SPICE, encryption and authentication depends on your setup.
+The protocols available are VNC and SPICE, with encryption and authentication depending on your setup.

-If you want to try it in the training environment you have to enable the connection by executing the following command on the laptop.
+If you want to try it in the training environment, you have to enable the connection by executing the following command on the laptop.

     # iptables -I INPUT -p tcp -m multiport --dports 5901:6000 -i virbr1 -j ACCEPT

 <br/>

 Furthermore Firefox will block the websocket connection unless you change setting network.websocket.allowInsecureFromHTTPS to true in about:config.

-Another option is VMRC which is available for the Compute Resource VMware and provides a link to use with the client for a direct access instead of the embedded option via noVNC.
+Another option is VMRC which is available for the Compute Resource VMware and provides a link to use with the client for direct access instead of the embedded option via noVNC.

 Furthermore there is the option to use the Cockpit-based webconsole as part of the Remote Execution plugin.